An artist who is known for creating humorous images in his paintings is what René Magritte could be described as.

-René Magritte has a distaste for psychotherapists, as he always wondered if they were the people who needed them the most.
+René Magritte has a distaste for psychotherapists, as he always wondered if they were the people who needed themselves the most.

 He portrayed the objects and his character in such a way that it always seemed like a mystery, but the meaning was way different.

 Magritte himself described that if the viewer was looking in a way to discover what it meant, they would end up no longer watching the thing itself but finding the answers that were raised.

 The paintings by René Magritte are to be observed and not looked into.